AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations: Introduction

 \section{Introduction}

 As models grow more capable, human supervision becomes unreliable.
 Labels don't scale to superhuman outputs; behaviors can be gamed while plans remain hidden; in-distribution training doesn't generalize to deployment.
 Burns et al.~warn that ``future superhuman models will behave in complex ways too difficult for humans to reliably evaluate''~\cite{burns2023weak}.
-When evaluators cannot distinguish aligned from deceptive outputs, optimization pressure favors appearing aligned over being aligned~\cite{elkchristiano2021}.
+When evaluators cannot distinguish aligned from deceptive outputs, optimization pressure favors appearing aligned over being aligned~\cite{elkchristiano2021}, and optimizing proxy rewards can incentivize reward hacking rather than the intended behavior~\cite{amodei2016concrete,kim2025rewardoveroptimization}.

 We argue alignment needs methods satisfying three requirements: (1) \textit{internal}: operate on representations, not outputs where behavior can be gamed; (2) \textit{self-supervised}: train without preference labels that become optimization targets for deception; and (3) \textit{transfer}: generalize out-of-distribution (OOD) to demonstrate value modification rather than surface pattern-matching.
 The logic: you can't label what you can't evaluate, you can't specify objectives you don't understand, and you can't anticipate distributions you haven't seen.
 Internal representations bypass these problems and grow more structured as models scale~\cite{zou2023representation}.
 Existing steering methods satisfy some but not all.
 Supervised methods (ReFT~\cite{wu2024reft}, BiPO~\cite{cao2024bipdo}, CAA~\cite{rimsky2024steering}) require human-labeled preference pairs: humans decide which output is ``positive.''
 Arithmetic self-supervised methods (ActAdd~\cite{turner2024steering}, RepE~\cite{zou2023representation}) require only naming an axis, like us, but lack gradient optimization.
 Prompting operates at output level and fails when models resist.
 Probing (CCS~\cite{burns2022discovering}) shares our three requirements but cannot intervene: it observes, we steer.
 This distinction matters: probing accuracy is correlational and does not establish that a model actually \textit{uses} the discovered information~\cite{belinkov-2022-probing}.
 The taxonomy below reveals a gap: